Sophia Agranovich: Pedagogy

 Sophia Agranovich is a music educator and has received numerous pedagogy awards.
 She conducts master classes and lectures, adjudicates competitions, prepares students for exams and auditions, coaches professional musicians, and maintains a private teaching studio.

-Agranovich's students have won various awards and had been accepted to notable music schools, including the Juilliard School, Mannes School of Music, Manhattan School of Music and New York University, among others.
+Agranovich's students have won various awards and had been accepted to notable music schools, including the Juilliard School, Mannes School of Music, Manhattan School of Music, Brown University, Northwestern University and New York University, among others.
 Her students have performed at the Carnegie Weill Recital Hall, Kennedy Center for the Performing Arts, Merkin Hall, Alice Tully Hall, Lincoln Center, Kimmel Center, Tenri Cultural Institute, Steinway Hall, Watchung Arts Center, Polish Cultural Foundation, and Polish Embassy in New York.
-They also played in Italy, France, Austria, Poland, China and at various colleges, universities and libraries.
+They also played in England, Italy, France, Austria, Poland, China and at various colleges, universities and libraries.
 Their performances were broadcast on radio and TV, including WWFM "Kids on Keys" with Jed Distler and WQXR "Young Artists Showcase" with Robert Sherman.